adnaan-ansari/landslide-detection/README.md

-# Geotagged Image Pixel Coordinates to CSV Converter
+# Geotagged Image Coordinates to Pixel Image Coordinates CSV Converter

 This repository contains a script that converts a geotagged image into a CSV file containing pixel coordinates.